Privacy-Preserving Conformal Prediction Under Local Differential Privacy: Background

-Crucially, $\Delta(n,\beta,\delta)$ shrinks as the calibration size $n$ grows, making the coverage error negligible for sufficiently large datasets.
-In the case that at least $1-\alpha$ must be satisfied, we can apply CP with $1-\alpha+\Delta$ instead of $1-\alpha$.
+\end{theorem} Crucially, $\Delta(n,\beta,\delta)$ shrinks as the calibration size $n$ grows, making the coverage error negligible for sufficiently large datasets.
+In the case that a coverage of at least $1-\alpha$ must be satisfied, we can apply a noise-robust CP with $1-\alpha+\Delta$ instead of $1-\alpha$.